-I spent my second day at Blue Ridge Napping Institute searching the surrounding forest for wild daffodils, and then digging them up and transplanting them around the base of fruit trees in Tom’s small orchard.
+Our second day at Blue Ridge Napping Institute was spent surrounding forest for wild daffodils, and then digging them up and transplanting them around the base of fruit trees in Tom’s small orchard.

-(Blue Ridge Napping Institute is Tom’s North Carolina homestead and an artist retreat; work-trade volunteers such as myself help him maintain the property in exchange for room, board, and hands-on learning).
+(Blue Ridge Napping Institute is Tom’s North Carolina homestead and an artist retreat; work-trade volunteers help him maintain the property in exchange for room, board, and hands-on learning).

 Making them even more appealing is the fact that, once planted, daffodils require no maintenance and will continue to bloom year-after-year all on their own.
 And–although high doses can cause headaches and vomiting–in small, carefully controlled amounts, the flower’s essential oil helps to calm nerves and relieve stress in humans.